 The slow pace of the development of science in Nigeria is understandable.
-This was because the motive for colonisation was essentially trade, another reason was that Africans generally were thought to be inferior human beings and as such not capable of understanding science.
+This was because the motive for colonization was essentially trade, another reason was that Africans generally were thoughtto be inferior human beings and as such not capable of understanding science.
 Only Biology related subjects such as Nature Study, Botany and Physiology were taught between 1875 and 1920.
-The teaching of other subjects began at about 1920 as a result of the recommendation of an African Education Commission, which toured the British West African Colonies under the sponsorship of the Phelpsstokes fund of America.
+The teaching of other subjects be ganat about 1920 as a result of the recommendation of an African Education Commission, which toured the British West African Colonies under the sponsorship of the Phelpsstokes fund of America.

-It was in fact the monetary reward added to the grants made by the British Government to schools which taught science that influenced the introduction of science teaching into all schools.
-The science and mathematics curricula in Nigeria schools were modified by the West African Examinations Council after independence in 1960.
-The realisation of the importance of science teaching in the 60s culminated into the teaching of many science subjects in all secondary schools and Teacher Training Colleges in Nigeria.
-Integrated science was introduced into the Junior classes as a result of the Aivetoro Basic Science scheme and the Nigerian Integrated Science Project of the Science Teachers Association of Nigeria (STAN).
+It was in fact the monetary reward added to the grants made by the British Government to schools which taught science that influenced the science teaching into all schools.
+The science and introduction of mathematics curricula in Nigeria schools were modified by the West independence African Examinations Council after The realization of the importance of science teaching in the 60s culminated into the teaching of many science subjects in all secondary schools and Teacher Training Colleges in Nigeria.
+Integrated science was introduced into the Junior classes as a result of the Aiyetoro Basic Integrated Science Project of the Science scheme and the Nigerian Science Teachers Association of Nigeria (STAN).
 The first set of the STAN books were introduced into Nigeria schools in 1972.
 With the adoptions of the New National Policy on Education (revised 1983), the 6-3-3-4 system of education was adopted in September 1982.
 Integrated science is now being taught in the first three years of Junior Secondary School while physics, chemistry, biology and agricultural science are now taught in the senior secondary school.